Virginia's 8th Senate district

 Virginia's 8th Senate district is one of 40 districts in the Senate of Virginia.
-It has been represented by Republican Bill DeSteph since 2016, succeeding fellow Republican Jeff McWaters.
+It has been represented by Republican Mark J. Peake since 2024.
+Peake previously represented Virginia's 22nd Senate district prior to redistricting.

 Geography

-District 8 is located in the City of Virginia Beach, encompassing all of the city's coastline along the Atlantic Ocean.
+District 8 is located in west-central Virginia, including the counties of Bedford and Campbell.
+The independent city that is part of District 8 is Lynchburg.

-The district is contained entirely within Virginia's 2nd congressional district, and overlaps with the 21st, 81st, 82nd, and 84th districts of the Virginia House of Delegates.
-Its far southern tip borders the state of North Carolina.
+The district overlaps with Virginia's 5th and 9th congressional districts, and with the 51st, 52nd, and 53rd districts of the Virginia House of Delegates.